Just-Fix/justfix-skill/README.md

 ## About JustFix

-JustFix is a UK home-services platform connecting customers with vetted local tradespeople.
-Boiler service, electrical, plumbing, locksmith, glazing and more.
+JustFix is redefining Home Repair through the combination of AI + Human Service.
+Its UK based home-services platform enables rapid booking of vetted tradespeople for common jobs around the home.
+Examples include: boiler repairs and service, electrical, plumbing, locksmith, glazing, handyman and more.
 Same-day availability in most UK cities.

 🌐 [justfix.app](https://justfix.app)